 Combining ‘environments’, world geography, rivers, transport and European geography with relevant aspects of work and industry, this session follows a similar path to that of History, with topic areas explored creatively through a range of in depth project work which combines group and individual working and a variety of ‘making and doing’ tasks.

-You’re invited to join us to expand grammar, spelling and writing skills in the context of the shared reading of a chosen novel (different book each term).
-This ‘read and respond’ approach best suits those aged 8+ and challenges pupils to creatively explore and engage with the themes and topics raised by the book.
+You’re invited to join us to expand grammar, spelling and writing skills in the context of shared reading.
+This approach challenges pupils to creatively explore and engage with the themes and topics raised by the book.

 A fantastic way to finish off the week!
 The children choose how they’d like to spend their time, with a varying range of activities to choose from – these could include junk modelling, baking, crafts, computer gaming, k-nex construction, etc. The afternoon is rounded off with ‘circle-time’ which includes social games and elements of citizenship as we talk about our week.